-If multiple AD7175-2 devices are operated from a common master clock, they can be synchronized so that their analog inputs are sampled simultaneously.
-This synchronization is normally done after each AD7175-2 device performs a calibration or has calibration coefficients loaded into the calibration registers.
-A falling edge on the \$\overline{SYNC}\$ input resets the digital filter and the analog modulator and places the AD7175-2 into a consistent known state.
-While the \$\overline{SYNC}\$ input is low, the AD7175-2 is maintained in this known state.
+If multiple AD7177-2 devices are operated from a common master clock, they can be synchronized so that their analog inputs are sampled simultaneously.
+This synchronization is normally done after each AD7177-2 device has performed its own calibration or has calibration coefficients loaded into its calibration registers.
+A falling edge on the \$\overline{SYNC}\$ input resets the digital filter and the analog modulator and places the AD7177-2 into a consistent known state.
+While the \$\overline{SYNC}\$ input is low, the AD7177-2 is maintained in this known state.
 On the \$\overline{SYNC}\$ input rising edge, the modulator and filter are taken out of this reset state, and on the next master clock edge, the device starts to gather input samples again.